LD4P/rdf-ai-workshop/README.md

 -  The second part of the workshop will take the created dataframes and investigate using a custom spaCy Named Entity Recognition pipeline for tagging descriptions with FAST subject headings.
+The last part will use HuggingFace transformers for NER and summarization pipelines.

--  The last part of the workshop will apply PyTorch and HuggingFace transformers to the dataframes for further exploration by the participants.
+-  The last part of the workshop will apply FastAI and PyTorch to the dataframes for further exploration by the participants.